 To mention the results of the formula or cell references, we use the named range.
 It makes our formula easy and dynamic and makes it easy to understand the cell references for us.
 Also, we can use the named range to navigate between the Excel sheets swiftly.
-But, sometimes we need to delete them for our own purpose.
-In this article, we’ll demonstrate 5 easy and relatable examples to delete a named range using VBA in Excel.
+But, sometimes we need to delete them for our own purposes.
+In this article, we’ll demonstrate 5 easy and relatable examples of deleting a named range using VBA in Excel.
 So, go through the entire article to understand it properly.

 The GIF attached below is an overview image of the article and depicts its main idea.